 Remember how I mentioned a few weeks ago that I shamefully reach for white rice over brown rice most of the time?

 Well, I’m happy to say that is rapidly changing!
 Don’t get me wrong, white rice still has its undisputable place, but the texture and flavor of brown rice have become something I crave.

 It occurred to me the other day while making dinner that brown rice would probably be pretty awesome mixed with lentils and a tahini-based sauce.
 I took this idea and ran with it, coming up with this truly Mediterranean inspired brown rice bowl.
 The sauce I use here is the Smoky Sweet Tahini sauce from my Mint Falafel recipe, with just a little more water added to help it coat the rice more easily.

-Have you ever tried baking tomatoes before?
+Have you ever tried baking/roasting tomatoes before?
 If not, you’re in for a treat!
-Baking tomatoes really brings out their natural sweetness.
-The texture of a baked tomato is also just too marvelous for words!
+Roasting tomatoes in the oven really brings out their natural sweetness.
+The texture of a roasted tomato is also just too marvelous for words!
 I’ve been wanting to incorporate them into a recipe for a while now, and they just have the perfect place in this bowl!